begolu2/rktik-thesis/03_implementation.md

 #### Identity

-The Identity class is a superclass for Persona and Movement as these two share many attributes and methods related to their being identities.
+The Identity class is a superclass for Persona and Movement as these two share many attributes and methods related to them being identities.

-Apart from basic information such as the username, associated color, creation and modification timestamps, the Identity model stores relations to the blog and mindspace associated with each instance as well all blogs followed by it.
+Apart from basic information such as the username, associated color, creation and modification timestamps, the Identity model stores relations to the blog and mindspace associated with each instance as blogs it is following.

 #### Persona

 The Persona class represents personal identities taken by users of the site.
-Each user may create any number of Personas with their account.
+Each user may create any number of Personas with their user account.

-The Persona model provides methods for toggling instances membership in Movement and their following status with respect to blogs.
+The Persona model provides methods for toggling instances’ membership in Movements and their following status with respect to blogs.
 It also provides a number of cached methods which provide information related to the Persona that is computationally expensive to collect (see Improving Performance).

 #### Movement